 Yep, MUTANT SPECIES was one of those "so ludicrous it's funny" type thrillers.
 For one, the rubber-costumed monster with phony foam latex make-up is ravenously laughable!
 Even more hysterical is having Leo Rossi (known for his "wise guy" type roles) mistakenly cast against type as a military officer who transforms into a hideous creature, stalking his victims in the nightfall.
 MUTANT SPECIES has mostly unmemorable dialogue, and the characters in this film are one-dimensional and insignificant.
 In other words, MUTANT SPECIES is simply a terrible movie.

 MUTANT SPECIES has by far, some of the WORST production values in history. (e.g. This film blatantly relies on stock footage for a scene involving a rocket about to blast-off.)
-Also, although the cast is capable, the script is inadequate and the monster again looks very miserable.
+Also, although the cast is capable, the script is inadequate and the monster, again looks very miserable.

 MUTANT SPECIES tried to make a statement about the evils of technology; however this movie is nothing more than a monster-on-the-rampage film.
-This bombastic feature sounds a lot more intriguing than it looks.
+This bombastic feature sounds a lot more intriguing that it looks.
 This film is a terminally bland piece of opus.